paulroberts68/DevEx-Road-Map/_pages/ag_alignwithagile.md

 ---
 title: Align with Agile
 ---
-#Align with Agile

 ##Figure Out Why You Want To Become Agile

 Agile is a mindset backed by methodologies that leaves a trail of techniques.
 For our purposes, any software method is considered agile if it follows the [manifesto](http://agilemanifesto.org/principles.html), which states:

 * Individual and interactions over processes & tools
 * Working software over comprehensive documentation